A company founded by a University of Lynchburg history graduate is one of the fastest-growing businesses in Charlotte, North Carolina.

-Rankin is a second-generation Lynchburg College graduate.
+Rankin is a second-generation University of Lynchburg graduate.
 His parents are John Rankin ’65 and Charlotte Mays Rankin ’68.
 Growing up in nearby Staunton, Virginia, Rankin occasionally visited campus with his parents.
 He remembers being impressed with the beauty of campus and how nice everyone was.
 When it was time to choose a college, he liked the idea of having small classes with professors who would focus on him and serve as mentors.

 “I couldn’t ask for a better school,” he said.

 At first, Rankin took a lot of classes in different topics: literature, Spanish, and history.
 “I took a little of everything just to see what I was interested in,” he said.

 When he had to choose a major, history won because he had a lot of history credits and he enjoyed the energy that history professors demonstrated for their topic.
 “When someone else is passionate about history, it makes you want to listen,” he said.